pagkly/Zed/Investopedia3/Obligatory Reinsurance Definition.md

 Obligatory Reinsurance Definition
 ## What Is Obligatory Reinsurance?

-Obligatory reinsurance is a treaty that requires an [insurer](https://www.investopedia.com/terms/i/insurance.asp) to automatically send all policies on its books that fall within a set list of criteria to a [reinsurer](https://www.investopedia.com/terms/r/reinsurer.asp).
+Obligatory reinsurance is a treaty that requires an [[insurer]](https://www.investopedia.com/terms/i/insurance.asp) to automatically send all policies on its books that fall within a set list of criteria to a [[reinsurer]](https://www.investopedia.com/terms/r/reinsurer.asp).
 Under the terms of an obligatory reinsurance agreement, also called an automatic treaty, the reinsurer is obliged to accept these policies.

 ## Understanding Obligatory Reinsurance

-Reinsurance, otherwise known as "insurance for insurance companies”, is a practice whereby insurers agree to transfer portions of their risk portfolios to other parties to reduce the likelihood of paying a large [obligation](https://www.investopedia.com/terms/o/obligation.asp) stemming from an insurance claim and potentially going bankrupt.
-The insurer, or the [cedent](https://www.investopedia.com/terms/c/cedent.asp), gives away some of its business to another party, the reinsurer, who agrees to take on the risk associated with it in exchange for a share of the insurance premium — the payment customers are charged for coverage under a given plan.
+Reinsurance, otherwise known as "insurance for insurance companies”, is a practice whereby insurers agree to transfer portions of their risk portfolios to other parties to reduce the likelihood of paying a large [[obligation]](https://www.investopedia.com/terms/o/obligation.asp) stemming from an insurance claim and potentially going bankrupt.
+The insurer, or the [[cedent]](https://www.investopedia.com/terms/c/cedent.asp), gives away some of its business to another party, the reinsurer, who agrees to take on the risk associated with it in exchange for a share of the insurance premium — the payment customers are charged for coverage under a given plan.

 Some reinsurance agreements are one-off transactional deals made on a case-by-case basis.
-On other occasions, a [reinsurance treaty](https://www.investopedia.com/terms/t/treaty-reinsurance.asp) might be struck, obligating the insurer to automatically send the reinsurer a specific class of policies.
+On other occasions, a [[reinsurance treaty]](https://www.investopedia.com/terms/t/treaty-reinsurance.asp) might be struck, obligating the insurer to automatically send the reinsurer a specific class of policies.
 When such an arrangement is made, an insurer is required to cede and a reinsurer required to accept all risks that fall within a predetermined set of criteria.

 ### Important